Impending Doom: History

 Baptized in Filth was produced by Andreas Magnusson who produced Oh, Sleeper's album Children of Fire and was mixed by Machine.
 The album is focused in God, Satan and Number of the beast.
 The first single is "For the Wicked" and the first video is "Murderer".
 A few months after the release of Baptized in Filth, Cory Johnson was fired from the band and was replaced by former founding member Manny Contreras, who had become a member of Oblige (later known as The Devastated) during his time off from Impending Doom.
 Johnson soon after being fired join fellow Christian metal band, MyChildren MyBride.

-Lead vocalist, Brook Reeves, was one of the many vocalists that performed at the Mitch Lucker Memorial Show on December 21, 2012 with Suicide Silence in honor of their deceased vocalist, Mitch Lucker, who died on November 1, 2012.
+Lead vocalist, Brook Reeves, was one of the many vocalists that performed at the Mitch Lucker Memorial Show on December 21, 2012, with Suicide Silence in honor of their deceased vocalist, Mitch Lucker, who died on November 1, 2012.
 Reeves performed the song "Ending Is the Beginning", off the 2005 Suicide Silence.
 On February 26, 2013, Brook Reeves was also featured on the single track "Efforts to Outcomes" by Demise.

-In January 2013 Eric Correa joined the band as their second guitarist.
-Correa was Impending Doom's acting guitar tech for 2012's tour cycle.
-The band entered the studio in New Jersey with Producer Will Putney in May 2013 to record their fifth studio album.
-Impending Doom will be headlining this summer's Scream the Prayer Tour.

 The band confirmed that their album Death Will Reign would be released through eOne Music on November 5, 2013.

 In 2016, the first Impending Doom show in three years, took place at the Facedown Fest 2016 on May 14, 2016, in Pomona, California.
 The band performed at Facedown Fest 2017.

 Their song, "Murderer", was included on the Killing Floor 2 soundtrack.

-On April 2, 2018, the band released a lyric video for their new single, "The Wretched and Godless", as well as a release date and preorders for their new album, The Sin and Doom Vol. II.
-The album was released on June 22, 2018.
 On February 24, 2019, Brandon "B-Town" Trahan announced his departure from the band and that his good friend Andrew Holzbaur would be taking over.

-An EP, Hellbent, with Will Putney mixing, mastering and producing, was initially announced to be released on January 14, 2022, but was instead released early on digital platforms on October 29, 2021 as a surprise release.
+An EP, Hellbent, with Will Putney mixing, mastering and producing, was initially announced to be released on January 14, 2022, but was instead released early on digital platforms on October 29, 2021, as a surprise release.
 On July 19, 2022, the band posted on social media that they are working on a follow-up to Hellbent, with Brook Reeves stating they hope to release it "Sooner rather than later."

+On November 6, 2023, the band released a new song, "Eternal", along with the announcement of another EP, Last Days, released on November 20, 2023, as their first independent recording.

+The band announced the release of two singles, "Christ Is King" and "Punishment", on January 3, 2025, to herald a new EP, Towards the Light, which was released on February 7, 2025.

+In August 25, 2025, the band posted on their social media platforms that they would begin recording their first full length album since 2018.